Erick Avari: Career

-Beginning in the autumn of 2006, a photograph of Avari and a recording of his voice have been used in the role of Chandra Suresh in Heroes.
+Beginning in the autumn of 2006, a photograph of Avari and a recording of his voice were used in the role of Chandra Suresh in Heroes.
 He did not appear onscreen until the episode "Seven Minutes to Midnight", as his character is part of the backstory and had died before the events of the pilot.
-When his character does appear, it is only in flashbacks until the episode "Six Months Ago", when the story centers on six months before the events of the pilot episode.
-In this episode, Suresh moves to New York and contacts people on "the list" he generated of those he believes to have special genetic aberrations.

 Over the course of his career, Avari has portrayed representatives of more than 24 ethnicities.
 As of November 2006, he has appeared in 33 feature films and over 70 television episodes.

 Avari has appeared with Brent Spiner in three different productions: Star Trek: The Next Generation (1987), Independence Day (1996), and The Master of Disguise (2002).
-He performed opposite Richard Gere in a drama film based on a true story: Hachi: A Dog's Tale, in which he played Jasjeet, an Indian hot dog vendor.
+He performed opposite Richard Gere in a drama film based on a true story, Hachi: A Dog's Tale, in which he played Jasjeet, an Indian hot dog vendor.
+In 2001, he played Tival in Tim Burton's Planet of the Apes.

-Avari was scheduled to reprise in his role as Kasuf in the Stargate SG-1 Season Six finale "Full Circle", but was unable to do so due to his commitment to Dragnet (2003).
+Avari was scheduled to reprise his role as Kasuf in the Stargate SG-1 Season Six finale "Full Circle", but was unable to do so due to his commitment to Dragnet (2003).

 In January 2009, he played a mobile-phone salesman in Paul Blart: Mall Cop, and in October 2009, he was cast as Omar on Days of Our Lives.

-In 2014, Avari voiced Master Rahool in the science fiction video game Destiny.
+In 2014, Avari voiced Master Rahool in the science fiction video game Destiny, a role he reprised in a sequel.

-In 2017, Avari was seen in both the U.S conspiracy thriller Project Eden: Vol. I and, in 2019, as Nicodemus in the television historical series The Chosen based on the life of Jesus Christ.
+In 2019, Avari portrayed Nicodemus in the television historical series The Chosen based on the life of Jesus Christ.
+He said in a 2023 interview that he considered himself retired prior to the series and mostly retired since, but may have an unspecified project in the works.